Mogra, Hooghly: Festivals

 Saraswati Puja is conducted annually.
 The festival is open to everyone and organized by local clubs.
-There are approximately 50 pujas in this area, about 20 among them are celebrated with themes and pandals.The occasion stays for 4 days and this is the main attraction of Mogra.
+There are approximately 50 pujas in this area, about 20 among them are celebrated with themes and pandals.
+The occasion stays for 4 days and this is the main attraction of Mogra.
+Durga Puja is a festival in Mogra, with one of the larger-sized pandals being made at the Dakat Kali Temple pictured above.

 Healthcare

-Mogra has a rural hospital with more than 35 beds.
+Mogra has a rural government hospital with more than 35 beds.

+It also has a number of private nursing homes, which are as follows: